Googolplexed0/zotify/README.md

 ## FFMPEG Argument Formatting

 With `CUSTOM_FFMEPG_ARGS` (or the commandline parameter `--custom-ffmpeg-args`), you can specify additional audio processing functions to be applied to downloaded audio files.
 To understand available FFMPEG options and filtergraphs, see the [FFMPEG Documentation](https://ffmpeg.org/ffmpeg.html#Audio-Options) and [FFMPEG Filters Documentation](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters).
-Make sure to escape any extra quotes `"` used in the Regex, as the argument parser expects a single string of space-delimited key-value pairs.
+Make sure to escape any extra quotes `"`, as the argument parser expects a single string of space-delimited key-value pairs.

 ### Example FFMPEG Argument Values